jcartwright/jcartwright.github.io/index.md

       Design is how it works."</span>
       <div class="author">~ Steve Jobs</div>
       <hr />
       Good design goes beyond aesthetics.
-User experience is how a person feels when interfacing with an application.
-UX includes such things as ease of use, perception of the value of the system, utility, efficiency in performing tasks and so forth.
+User Experience (UX) is how a person feels when using your application.
+UX includes such things as ease of use, perception of value, utility, and efficiency in performing the
+      <em>"Job to be Done"</em>.
     </span>
   </div>
 </div>